0dayzombies/.github/profile/README.md

 # Welcome to 0DAYZOMBIES
-We are a dynamic hacking & engineering group dedicated to fostering an interest in information security (infosec) and engineering within the Pacific Northwest community.
+We are a dynamic hacking & engineering group dedicated to fostering an interest in information security (infosec) and engineering.

 ## Our Mission
 We aim to provide a platform for learning, collaboration, and growth in the field of infosec and harm reduction.